UoMResearchIT/UoM_AQ_Data_Tools/README.md

 The processing scripts in this repository are written in python, tested on unix and OSX systems.

-The EMEP (and WRF) models are written in fortran - follow these references for compiling theses, preparing model inputs, and performing the simulations.
+The EMEP (and WRF) models are written in fortran - follow the references below for compiling these, preparing model inputs, and performing the simulations.

 The MEDMI dataset are accessed using the python2 installation on their system, no more packages require installing to run the scripts for this.